harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 ```

 ## Getting started
 To get started, install [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) and [JuMP](https://github.com/jump-dev/JuMP.jl), a modeling language layer for optimization.
-QCOpt also needs a MIP solver such as [CPLEX](https://github.com/jump-dev/CPLEX.jl) or [Gurobi](https://github.com/jump-dev/Gurobi.jl).
-If you prefer an open-source MIP solver, install [CBC](https://github.com/jump-dev/Cbc.jl) or [GLPK](https://github.com/jump-dev/GLPK.jl) from the Julia package manager, though be warned that the run times of QCOpt can be substantially slower using these open-source MIP solvers.
+QCOpt also needs a MIP solver such as [Gurobi](https://github.com/jump-dev/Gurobi.jl) or IBM's [CPLEX](https://github.com/jump-dev/CPLEX.jl).
+If you prefer an open-source MIP solver, install [HiGHS](https://github.com/jump-dev/HiGHS.jl) from the Julia package manager, though be warned that the run times of QCOpt can be substantially slower using any of the open-source MIP solvers.

 # User inputs
 QCOpt takes two types of user-defined input specifications.
 The first type of input contains all the necessary circuit specifications.
 This is given by a dictionary in Julia, which is a collection of key-value pairs, where every key is of the type `String`, which admits values of various types.
 Below is the list of allowable keys for the dictionary, given in column 1, and it's respective values with descriptions, given in column 2.
 This input dictionary is represented as `params` in all the [example](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples) circuit decompositions.